 Face Coverings: Are mandatory to access the space although exceptions are allowed as per the City of Edmonton Bylaw 19408

 Eliminating poverty remains our vision and our top priority.
-The “drop in” nature of the Community Space provides immediate essential needs and also served as a platform for Bissell staff to engage with participants to help them achieve long term success.
+The “drop-in” nature of the Community Space provides immediate essential needs and also serves as a platform for Bissell staff to engage with participants to help them achieve long-term success.
 Reducing capacity in the community space means we can have more intentional conversations with participants and build even stronger relationships, to help people access the supports and resources they need to move out of poverty.

 Bissell Centre’s programs are designed to provide a holistic approach to supporting individuals and families to get out of poverty.
-We will increase the integration of services so that participants can more easily access employment, housing, and financial supports.
+We have increased the integration of services so that participants can more easily access employment, housing, and financial supports.

-The reduced hours for drop in services creates more time for individual appointments providing intentional support for moving people out of poverty.
-Non “drop in” hours will be used for appointment and program-based supports.
+The reduced hours for drop-in services create more time for individual appointments providing intentional support for moving people out of poverty.
+Non “drop-in” hours will be used for appointments and program-based supports.